 Bigcommerce has found out that repeat customers are more loyal: your loyal top 10% spend 3x more per order than your lower 90% of customers, and your top 1% of customers spend 5x more than the lower 99%.
 Not to mention that every time they return, there’s a high chance they will be spending more.

 Last but not least, repeat customers (at least some of the most motivated and outspoken among them) are your best advocates.
 Word-of-mouth is very important nowadays, as trust in business has eroded.
 The guys from Hubspot found out that 83% of consumers trust the advice of friends and family over business advice.
-In this context, having your most loyal customers speak highly about you in front of their acquaintances does more than any kind of advertising campaign.
+In this context, having your most loyal customers speak highly about you in front of their acquaintances does more than any advertising campaign.

 How do you get consumers to repeat purchases?